stefanodalessio/ste/content/unlisted/Lodz workshop to install 241202.md

 - Download the 2 folders, they will download as .zip.
 Unzip them so you get 2 folders
 - Put the CONTENT of “put these in to Library” in: documents / max9 / library
 - Put the CONTENT of “put this in Snippets” in: documents / max9 / snippets

+### Resources
+- A list of resources to learn Max: https://stefanodalessio.github.io/unlisted/Max-Resources
 ### After the workshop
 - you can find the exercises we did together here: https://base.uni-ak.ac.at/cloud/index.php/s/xb3DRn3X8qtZqAm